Reframe / Living

 - There are no common shared bathrooms at CCA

-Makers Cafe will offer to-go and outdoor dining through September 13, while vaccine verification is completed for the CCA community.
-After September 13, indoor dining will be available only for fully vaccinated patrons with a vaccine verification sticker on their ID.
+Indoor dining at Makers Cafe is available only for fully vaccinated patrons with a vaccine verification sticker on their ID.
 To-go and outdoor dining will remain available for patrons who are not fully vaccinated.
-Makers Cafe will not be open to the general public.
+Makers Cafe is not open to the general public.
 Masks must be worn indoors on campus.
 You may remove your mask while eating, but should put it back on when you are finished.
 There is no food service on the Oakland campus.
 For those taking classes, teaching, or working in Oakland, please make appropriate arrangements.

 Health & Wellness